 One of the leading causes of horn tweeters’ fatigue is improper installation.
 When installing a horn, it’s essential to consider the size of the horn and how high it will be mounted.
 If you install a larger or taller horn too low, there can be distortion in your sound system.

-It is also essential to ensure that your tweeters are sufficiently far apart from one another and sufficiently low in relation to the listener’s ear level.
+It is also essential to ensure that your tweeters are sufficiently far apart from one another and sufficiently low about the listener’s ear level.
 This will ensure no interference when both horns are used at once and that they will work together with minimal distortion.